-Field trips to program-related medical clinics, laboratories, hospitals, or any facilities may be scheduled by the instructor.
+Field trips to program-related facilities may be scheduled by the instructor.
 The purpose of field trips is to augment classroom instruction by exposing students to the working world in their respective career fields.
 Guest speakers may be invited to reinforce classroom training.
 Students are required to attend all scheduled field trips instead of attending school for that day, or they will be marked absent.